Exploratory Research

 Moreover, it has been stated that “an exploratory study may not have as rigorous as methodology as it is used in conclusive studies, and sample sizes may be smaller.
 But it helps to do the exploratory study as methodically as possible, if it is going to be used for major decisions about the way we are going to conduct our next study”[5] (Nargundkar, 2003, p.41).

 Exploratory studies usually create scope for future research and the future research may have a conclusive design.
-For example, ‘a study into the implications of COVID-19 pandemic into the global economy’ is an exploratory research.
-COVID-19 pandemic is a recent phenomenon and the study can generate an initial knowledge about economic implications of the phenomenon.
+For example, ‘a study into the implications of increasing integration of AI into senior management decision making processes’ is an exploratory research.
+Increasing role of AI is a recent phenomenon and the study can generate an initial knowledge about economic implications of the phenomenon.

-A follow-up study, building on the findings of this research ‘a study into the effects of COVID-19 pandemic on tourism revenues in Morocco’ is a causal conclusive research.
+However, a follow-up study, building on the findings of this research ‘a study into the effects of AI integration into management decision making on revenues of KMPG in China’ would be a causal conclusive research.
 The second research can produce research findings that can be of a practical use for decision making.

 1. Lower costs of conducting the study